How To Use The Guides

 Some of these features that you'll learn about in the guides are:

 - Ember CLI - A robust development toolkit to create, develop, and build Ember applications.
-When you see an
+Learn basic commands from the CLI Guides.

 - Components - The fundamental construct used in Ember applications, used to create reusable UI elements and define the layout and the functionality of the app.